prasadf/Web-App-DevOps-Project/README.md

 7. **End-to-End Testing AKS**

-  - Deploy the modified application to the AKS cluster using Azure DevOps CI/CD pipeline.
+  - Deploy the modified application to the AKS cluster using the pre-established Azure DevOps CI/CD pipeline.
   - Conduct end-to-end testing within the AKS environment to validate the functionality, including secure access to Key Vault secrets  directly from the Azure DevOps CI/CD pipeline.
-  - Test the functionality of the application to ensure correct operation, validating the CI/CD pipeline effectiveness.
+  - Test the functionality of the application to ensure correct operation, validating the CI/CD pipeline effectiveness, ensuring secure access to Key Vault secrets directly from the Azure DevOps CI/CD pipeline.

 <p>